nculwell/MathStudy/ProbStats.md

   Published 2009.
 AKA ESL.
 The standard textbook for serious machine learning courses. http://statweb.stanford.edu/~tibs/ElemStatLearn/

+* Goodfellow, Bengio and Courville, *Deep Learning*

+  Due for publication in 2016 (or 2017?).
+This book isn't even out in paper form yet (MIT Press will publish it soon), but you can read it for free online here: http://www.deeplearningbook.org/

 * Bayesian Reasoning and Machine Learning

   Published 2012.
 AKA BRML.
 A popular machine learning textbook from a Bayesian viewpoint.